Dominick Barlow

-Dominick Barlow (born May 26, 2003) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA), on a two-way contract with the Austin Spurs of the NBA G League.
+Dominick Barlow (born May 26, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.

 High school career

-Barlow played basketball for St. Joseph's Preparatory School in Philadelphia as a freshman, receiving limited playing time.
-After one year, he transferred to Dumont High School in his hometown of Dumont, New Jersey.
+Barlow attended Dumont High School in his hometown of Dumont, New Jersey.
 Barlow assumed a leading role in his junior season and averaged 23.3 points and 12.6 rebounds per game.
 During his senior season, which was limited to eight games by the COVID-19 pandemic, he averaged 27.6 points, 17 rebounds, 3.1 assists and 2.6 blocks per game.
 Barlow was named North Jersey Player of the Year.
 He played for the New York Rens at the Nike Elite Youth Basketball League, helping the team reach the Peach Jam semifinals.
 Barlow was a four-star recruit and intended to play a postgraduate season at Bridgton Academy in Bridgton, Maine before pursuing professional options.

 Professional career

-Overtime Elite (2021–2022)
+Team Overtime (2021–2022)

 On September 2, 2021, Barlow signed with Team Overtime for the Overtime Elite's inaugural season.
 He played for Team Overtime in OTE, averaging 14.8 points and 5.9 rebounds per game.

-San Antonio Spurs (2022–present)
+San Antonio / Austin Spurs (2022–2024)

-After going undrafted in the 2022 NBA draft, Barlow signed a two-way contract with the San Antonio Spurs.
+After going undrafted in the 2022 NBA draft, Barlow signed a two-way contract with the San Antonio Spurs, becoming the first Overtime Elite player to make an NBA roster.
 Barlow joined the Spurs' 2022 NBA Summer League roster and made his Summer League debut on July 8, 2022, scoring nine points and seven rebounds in a 90–99 loss to the Cleveland Cavaliers.
+Barlow made his proper NBA debut with the Spurs on November 2, 2022, by getting two points and three assists in a 143–100 blowout loss against the Toronto Raptors.

-On January 28, 2023, after the Austin Spurs 126-110 loss to the Rio Grande Valley Vipers, Barlow finishes with a double-double career high game of 32 points, 10 rebounds, and 3 blocks shooting 61.9% from the field, making two out of his four 3 point shots, and three out of three free throws.
+On January 28, 2023, in 126–110 loss to the Rio Grande Valley Vipers in the NBA G League, Barlow finished with a double-double career-high game of 32 points, 10 rebounds, and 3 blocks for Austin.
+On April 2, 2023, Barlow recorded his first double-double in the NBA with 12 points and 10 rebounds alongside a season-high 5 assists in a 142–134 overtime win over the Sacramento Kings.
+In the final game of Barlow's rookie season just a week later, he recorded career-highs of 21 points and 19 rebounds in a 138–117 win over the Dallas Mavericks.

+On July 27, 2023, Barlow signed a two-way contract for the 2023–24 NBA season.
+He was converted to a standard NBA contract on March 2, 2024.

+Atlanta Hawks (2024–2025)

+On July 30, 2024, Barlow signed a two-way contract with the Atlanta Hawks.

+On March 4, 2025, Barlow signed a standard two-year contract with the Hawks.

+Philadelphia 76ers (2025–present)

+On July 9, 2025, Barlow signed a two-way contract with the Philadelphia 76ers.